The 2.3 GHz continuum survey of the GEM project: Large-scale Galactic emission and the GEM project

 \subsection{The Galactic Emission Mapping project}

-The concept of the GEM project dates back to 1992 when the first detections of CMB anisotropies called for an improved understanding of Galactic emission (Smoot et al.~\cite{Smoot92}; Bennett et al.~\cite{Bennett92}) to eliminate foreground contamination from genuine cosmic signals.
-The existing radio continuum surveys suffered from two major shortcomings.
-First, they lacked mutual consistency in their baseline levels (Lawson et al.~\cite{Lawson87}; Banday \& Wolfendale \cite{Banday91}) to be able to predict reliably the spectrum of Galactic synchrotron emission in the cosmologically interesting windows.
-Second, the spatial templates traced by the non-thermal component in the 408\th{MHz} and 1420\th{MHz} surveys were compromised by striping along the scanning direction of the radiotelescopes (Davies et al.~\cite{DWG96}).
-Thus, the initial goal of the GEM project became the production of an atlas of total sky brightness maps at \fa, \fb, \fc, \fd\ and \fe, which would overcome these undesired radioastronomical shortcomings (De Amici et al.~\cite{Amici94}; Smoot \cite{Smoot99}).
-Improved mapping of the spectral and large scale properties of Galactic synchrotron radiation would also allow re-examination of baseline and destriping in former surveys.
+The concept of the GEM project dates back to 1992 when the first detections of CMB anisotropies called for an improved understanding of diffuse Galactic emission (Smoot et al.~\cite{Smoot92}; Bennett et al.~\cite{Bennett92}) to eliminate foreground contamination from genuine cosmic signals.
+The existing radio-continuum surveys suffered from two major shortcomings.
+First, they lacked mutual consistency in their baseline levels (Lawson et al.~\cite{Lawson87}; Banday \& Wolfendale \cite{Banday91}) to be able to reliably predict the spectrum of Galactic synchrotron emission in the cosmologically interesting windows.
+Second, the spatial templates traced by the non-thermal component in the 408\thinspace{MHz} and 1420\thinspace{MHz} surveys were compromised by striping along the scanning direction of the radiotelescopes (Davies et al.~\cite{DWG96}).
+Thus, given the frequency gap mentioned above, the initial goal of the GEM project became the production of an atlas of total sky brightness maps at 408\thinspace{MHz}, 1465\thinspace{MHz}, 2.3\thinspace{GHz}, 5\thinspace{GHz} and 10\thinspace{GHz}, which would overcome these undesired radioastronomical shortcomings (De Amici et al.~\cite{Amici94}; Smoot \cite{Smoot99}) using a full-time dedicated experiment from different observational sites.
+Improved mapping of the spectral and large-scale properties of Galactic synchrotron radiation would result from an observational strategy aimed to minimize ground contamination and long-term systematics to guarantee baseline uniformity.
+In addition, the production of a self-consistent set of sky maps would allow the re-examination of the baseline and destriping in previous surveys to take advantage of their superior resolutions.